-If heating in the test gas is not acceptable from a safety perspective, heating shall be performed in a gas similar in composition to the test gas but with the critical components absent until a temperature has been reached, at which point, the safety concerns have been resolved.
+If heating in the test gas is not acceptable from a safety perspective, heating shall be performed in a gas similar in composition to the test gas but with the critical components absent until a temperature has been reached at which point, the safety concerns have been resolved.
+Where test pieces are loaded into a hot furnace, a flow of inert gas can be used during the loading procedure.